Generating (Factual?) Narrative Summaries of RCTs: Experiments with Neural Multi-Document Summarization: Methods

 \subsection{Data}

 We use 4,528 systematic reviews composed by members of the Cochrane collaboration (\url{https://www.cochrane.org/}).
 These are reviews of all trials relevant to a given clinical question.
 The systematic review abstracts together with the titles and abstracts of the clinical trials summarized by these reviews form our dataset.
+All data was downloaded via PubMed (i.e., we use only abstracts).
 The reviews include, on average, 10 trials each.
 The average abstract length of included trials is 245 words.
 We use the ``authors' conclusions" subsection of the systematic review abstract as our target summary (75 words on average).
-We divvy this data up into random splits of 3,619, 455, and 454 reviews corresponding to train, development (dev), and test sets, respectively.
+We split this data randomly into 3,619, 455, and 454 reviews corresponding to train, development (dev), and test sets, respectively.
+The dataset is available at: \url{https://github.com/bwallace/RCT-summarization-data}.